karthikeyamajeti07/tictactoe.c/README.md

 Players alternately place X and O symbols.
 The first player to align four consecutive symbols wins.
 Valid alignments include horizontal, vertical, and diagonal patterns.
-If all cells are filled without a winning sequence, the match results in a drrw.
+If all cells are filled without a winning sequence, the match results in a draw.

 📚 Learning Outcomes